k9securityio/terraform-aws-kms-key/README.md

 Specify context about your use case and intended access, then the module will:

 * create a key and alias named using your context
-* generate a least privilege resource policy
+* generate a least privilege resource policy using the [k9 access capability model](https://k9security.io/docs/k9-access-capability-model/)
 * tag resources according to the [k9 Security tagging model](https://k9security.io/docs/guide-to-tagging-cloud-deployments/)

 [![CircleCI](https://circleci.com/gh/k9securityio/tf_aws_kms_key.svg?style=svg)](https://circleci.com/gh/k9securityio/tf_aws_kms_key)